gravitystorm/openstreetmap-carto/README.md

 ## Tackle the backlog (v3.x)

-There are over [400 open requests][trac] on trac, some that have been open for years.
+There are over [300 open requests][issues], some that have been open for years.
 These need reviewing and dividing into obvious fixes, or additional new features that need some cartographic judgement.
 The work done already in v1.0 and v2.0 will make it much easier to process these.